MultiSafepay/docs/content/business/accounting/reports/second-chance-report.md

 ---
 title: "Second Chance report"
 weight: 6
-meta_title: "Reports - Second chance report - MultiSafepay Docs"
+meta_title: "Reports - Second Chance report - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API reference, SDKs, and wrappers.
 Get support."
 read_more: '.'
 ---